hsucherng/coding-style-guide/css.md

 These are essentially modifier classes, but are toggled through JavaScript.

 To clearly distinguish these classes, use one of these specific keywords — `is` or `has` — while maintaining the same format as the Component or Local Class that it's associated with.
+The keyword doesn't have to be used as the first word of the class — as long as it's used in any part of the class, it should be recognised as a State Class.

 Examples:

 - `.--has-error` as a state for `.field` to show that the input field did not pass validation.
 - `.--is-disabled` as a state for `.button` to show that it shouldn't be interacted with.
+- `.--popup-is-shown` as a state for `body` to hide the page's scrollbar when a popup is shown.
-- `.--Submitted` as a state for `.Address-Form` to show that it has been submitted.
+- `.--Is-Submitted` as a state for `.Address-Form` to show that it has been submitted.

 ### Component Classes vs Local Classes